Priya-s-k/Micronuat-Time-app/README.md

 # Micronuat-Time-app
- It's Simple API. will return the current time of different countries.
+ It's Simple API. it will return the current time of different countries.